backstage/backstage/docs/openapi/01-getting-started.md

 1. `@backstage/repo-tools`, this package contains all OpenAPI related commands for your plugins.
 We will be using this throughout the tutorial.
 2. `@opticdev/optic`, this package is a dependency of `@backstage/repo-tools` but is only required for OpenAPI related commands.

+Further, for generating the client a `java` binary has to be available on your PATH.

 You should install both of the above packages in the _root_ of your workspace.

 ## Storing your OpenAPI specification